axch/rules/README.md

 matching to be implemented more efficiently, at the cost of expressiveness.
 Also typically, the patterns are embedded in some larger control construct, without allowing standalone matchers or rules to have an existence of their own.
+This obscures the essential semantic similarity of pattern dispatch with term rewriting; but may be appropriate in order to permit deep inspection of the patterns for high matching performance.

 The examples I have in mind are

-- In Haskell, Scala, and presumably other members of the ML family, pattern matching is embedded into structure of the language, essentially such that every function is a pattern-dispatch operator (except that further rules cannot be added after the fact).
+- In Haskell, Scala, and presumably other members of the ML family, pattern matching is embedded into the structure of the language, essentially such that every function is a pattern-dispatch operator (except that further rules cannot be added to a defined operator after the fact).
   Patterns and rules do not have an independent existence, except insofar as a pattern-dispatch operator with exactly one rule can be thought of as being the same as a rule (which is not quite right,